 You can take baby steps and be gentle with yourself.
 Just one small shift in opening your heart can create a massive transformation in your experience of yourself and your ability to give and receive love.

 If you’d like support in opening up to love, I offer a mini-course that is free.
 It takes you through the steps to become aware of and clear your limiting beliefs about love: How To Clear Limiting Beliefs About Love.

 Or, join us for Manifesting Love!
 Let 2021 be the year you create the love you most long for.

 Manifesting Love is a 5-week course to open yourself to the love you know you’re here to create.
 You’ll clear limiting beliefs about love.
 You’ll break old unhelpful relationship patterns.
 And you’ll create a new template for soul-nourishing love.
 Whether you’re single or in relationship, this course is for you if you want to up-level your experience of love.
 Each week we’ll meet by zoom for a live group coaching session.
 Daily prompts and activities will support your ongoing learning.
 In addition, there’s a private community forum where we’ll share our experiences and support each other as we heal and grow together.
-We begin on January 12, 2021.
 All the details are over here.
 I hope you’ll join us!